adxambek/telegram_bot/README.md

- # This is Nout uz bot clone in java 😊
+## This is my telegram bot in java